ryantenney/metrics-spring/README.md

 The class may also implement the interface `MetricsConfigurer`, or extend the abstract class `MetricsConfigurerAdapter`

-* `getMetricRegistry()` - return the `MetricRegsitry` instance with which metrics should be registered.
+* `getMetricRegistry()` - return the `MetricRegistry` instance with which metrics should be registered.
 If omitted a new `MetricRegistry` instance is created.
-* `getHealthCheckRegistry()` - return the `HealthCheckRegsitry` instance with which to register any beans which extend the class `HealthCheck`.
+* `getHealthCheckRegistry()` - return the `HealthCheckRegistry` instance with which to register any beans which extend the class `HealthCheck`.
 If omitted a new `HealthCheckRegistry` instance is created.
 * `configureReporters(MetricRegistry)` - configure reporters

 ###A Note on the Limitations of Spring AOP